 On-page is a big factor in SEO and when trying to rank higher on Google Maps, and it is something I see local companies neglecting.

-In 2018 your website should absolutely be mobile friendly and the load speed should be relatively fast to rank higher in Google Maps and organic search.
+Your website should absolutely be mobile friendly, you should have an SSL certificate installed, and the load speed should be relatively fast to rank higher in Google Maps and organic search.
 When people are looking to call a local business, they commonly use their mobile devices.
-We are in a mobile first world, so a mobile friendly design and fast load speeds can have a direct ranking benefit, as well as an indirect benefit by potentially lowering bounce rates and increasing conversions.
+We are in a mobile first world, so a mobile friendly design, having an SSL certificate, and fast load speeds can have a direct ranking benefit, as well as an indirect benefit by potentially lowering bounce rates and increasing conversions.

-The content on the landing page attached to your Google Maps listing should be authoritative, have at least 1k words and geotagged images, and have your keywords along with LSI versions of the keywords properly placed throughout the page multiple times.
-It should also have at least one outbound link to an authoritative website along with internal links pointing at it with exact matching or phrase matching anchor text for the main keywords that you’re trying to rank.
+The content on the landing page attached to your Google Maps listing should be authoritative, have at least 1k words, geotagged images, related geo modifiers, your keywords, and various related keywords and their LSI versions properly placed throughout the page multiple times.
+It should also have at least one outbound link to an authoritative website along with internal links pointing at it with keyword related anchor text for the main keywords that you’re trying to rank.

 It is also a good idea to include the same NAP information that is on your Google Maps page, along with the proper schema markup, and a Google maps embed.
 If you want to make sure your schema is implemented correctly, you can check it using the Google structured data testing tool.